 A: You don’t need gear to be a pet – or a Handler!
 Although we recommend kneepads and padded gloves for safety when romping, all you really need is an open attitude.
 If you do feel a desire or need to have additional gear, check out our Gear List for makers!

 Q: Are your events wheelchair accessible?

 A: YES!
-All our event pages include a link to details on the accessibility info for the venue, which can additionally be found Here.
+Our venue is wheelchair accessible with an ADA-compliant bathroom.
 Please Contact Us with any specific accessibility needs, and we will do our very best to accommodate you.

 Q: Is it okay that I’m not a pup?

 A: YES!
 We are a collection of creatures, not just pups.
 Kittens, foxes, bunnies, and a variety of exotic “species” all come to our mosh.
 Whatever your human animal identification, you are welcome here.

 Q: Do I need to have a Handler or pet in order to come?

 A: You do NOT need to have a Handler or pet counterpart in order to attend!
 Many of our guests are still looking for a Handler/pet to call their own.
 If you need someone to check in with during play, ask one of the Hosts (Wiley or Vixen) and they will pair you with a volunteer.

 Q: I'm nervous about my first mosh.
 Do you have any resources?